Wolverine971/9takes/src/blog/enneagram/toxic-traits-of-each-enneagram-type.md

   />
 </div>

-<p class="firstLetter">Ever wonder why some people drive you up the wall?
-It's time to peek behind the curtain of human behavior and explore the shadowy corners of our personalities.</p>
+<p class="firstLetter">Ever wonder why some people drive you up the wall?</p>

+Piss you off?

+Make you anxious?

+Give off bad vibes?

+Well, they probably have a toxic trait buried deep in a shadowy corner of our personality.

-Buckle up, buttercup – we're about to take a wild ride through the toxic traits of each Enneagram type!
+Here we will explore the toxic traits of each Enneagram type!

 ## Why Explore Toxic Traits?

-We're all a mix of strengths and weaknesses.
+We are a mix of strengths and weaknesses.

-It's easy to spot others' annoying quirks, but how often do we examine our own?
-Understanding these darker aspects of personality isn't about judgment – it's a path to self-awareness and better relationships.
+It's easy to spot others' annoying quirks, but do we notice our own?
+Understanding these quirks or darker aspects of personality paves the way to self-awareness and ultimately better relationships.

-In this blog, we'll explore each Enneagram type's potential pitfalls.
-We'll uncover not just what these toxic traits look like, but where they come from.
-You might recognize these in others or even in yourself.
+Each Enneagram type has potential pitfalls.
+We'll will explore what these toxic traits look like and where they come from.
+Many should seem familiar and some might surprise you.

-Remember, this isn't about finger-pointing.
-It's about understanding the fears, desires, and coping mechanisms driving our behavior.
-By shedding light on these shadowy aspects, we open doors to empathy and growth.
-It might get uncomfortable, but the insights gained are invaluable for personal development and improving our interactions with others.

 ## Type 1: The Perfectionist's Poison